SCH1001/SLNR/README.md

 ![SLNR](assets/optimize.gif)

-Some results are showed as below:
+Some results are shown as below:

 ![SLNR](assets/results.png)